ChuckJonas/vscode-apex-debug/readme.md

 A Visual Studio Code debugger for the Salesforce Apex language.

-**'Log Reply' Debugging** simulates Apex debugging by reading a log file and restructing stack frames.
+**'Log Reply' Debugging** simulates Apex debugging by reading a log file and reconstructing stack frames.

 Supports *step*, *step-into*, *step-return*, *continue* and *breakpoints* but it is not connected to any real debugger.